Are You Paying Occupancy Tax on Your Rental Accommodations?

 What are the accepted payment methods?

-Currently payments are accepted in the form of check or money order physically delivered or mailed to the Jackson County Finance Department.
+Payments are accepted in the form of check or money order physically delivered or mailed to the Jackson County Finance Department.
 Cash may be accepted in person.
+Credit card payments are no longer accepted over the telephone.

 Can I pay online?